akitasoftware/akita-nginx-module/README.md

 make
 ```

-To build with debug mode, SSL support, and AddressSantizer, use:
+To build with debug mode, SSL support, and AddressSanitizer, use:

 ```
 ./configure --add-dynamic-module=/path/to/akita-nginx-module --with-http_ssl_module --with-debug \